avanzu/node-packages/packages/decorators/README.md

 LogBox.use(myLogger)
 ```
-## Attach plguin capabilities to classes
+## Attach plugin capabilities to classes

 Make your class `PluginAware`, decorate the methods as `Pluggable` that should allow plugins.
 ```ts